rchavarria/blog-post-incubator/unpublished-book-notes/soft-skills-by-john-sonmez.markdown

 Everyone wants to feel important
-Every time you interact with another person, you should remember and be aware of how you’re affecting this basic human need. la necesidad d la q habla es q todo el mundo quiere sentirse importante Every time you interact with another person, you should remember and be aware of how you’re affecting this basic human need.
+Every time you interact with another person, you should remember and be aware of how you’re affecting this basic human need. la necesidad d la q habla es q todo el mundo quiere sentirse importante Never criticize en lugar de criticar y juzgar y castigar. muerdete lengua y aprende a solo alabar If you want to motivate and inspire, use praise instead of criticism.
-Never criticize
-en lugar de criticar y juzgar y castigar. muerdete lengua y aprende a solo alabar If you want to motivate and inspire, use praise instead of criticism.